 Liechtenstein is distinguished by high political and economic stability as well as by an excellent situation of its public finances.
 Also for this reason, Liechtenstein is in Standard & Poor's highest rated group of countries (long-term rating: AAA), with a stable outlook.
-Only 11 of the 133 rated countries currently hold the top rating of AAA (April 2019).
+In 2019, only 11 of the 134 rated countries currently held the top rating of AAA.